fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 my-site.manager.com        22      IN      A       150.1.1.2
 ```

 **Time intervals:** The Fogbow Manager executes some background tasks, such as resource monitoring, periodically.
-All the time interval properties are defined in the class ```org.fogbowcloud.manager.core.ConfigurationConstants``` and have default period values specified in the class ```org.fogbowcloud.manager.core.ConfigurationConstants.ManagerController```.
+All the time interval properties are defined in the class ```org.fogbowcloud.manager.core.ConfigurationConstants``` and have default period values specified in the class ```org.fogbowcloud.manager.core.ManagerController```.
 The default values of any property can be overwritten in the configuration file as shown below:

 ```bash
 # The scheduler_period property is the time interval (in milliseconds) in which